Regression Testing Definition: The Ultimate Guide

 Shift-left testing emphasizes integrating testing earlier in the software development lifecycle.
 Rather than waiting until the end of a development cycle, regression tests are run throughout the process.
 This early intervention helps catch bugs sooner, when they're less expensive and easier to fix.
 Shift-left testing improves collaboration between developers and testers, leading to higher quality software and faster delivery times.

-Cloud-Based Regression Testing
+The Rise of Cloud-Based Testing

 Cloud computing offers significant advantages for regression testing.
 Cloud-based platforms provide scalable infrastructure, allowing teams to run tests on various configurations and environments without investing in expensive hardware.
 This flexibility is particularly useful for testing complex applications across different operating systems and browsers.
 Cloud-based testing also facilitates collaboration and allows for faster test execution.